 Recognize Stress Signals

 Learn to recognize the early signs of stress or aggression in dogs, such as stiff body posture, growling, or avoidance.
-Early intervention can prevent escalation.
+Early intervention can prevent escalation, and recognizing these signals early can help prevent further struggle for both the dog and the caregiver.

 Create a Safe Space

-Provide a quiet, comfortable area where a dog can retreat and calm down if they become overwhelmed.
+Provide a quiet, comfortable area within your environment where a dog can retreat and calm down if they become overwhelmed.
 This space should be free of stressors and filled with comforting items like bedding or toys.

 Professional Development